-Join Joe Marini for an in-depth discussion in this video Setting up the development environment, part of Up and Running with jQuery UI.
+Join Joe Marini for an in-depth discussion in this video Setting up the development environment, part of Learning jQuery UI.

 It's a new code editor from Adobe.
 It's free, open-source, and it works on both Mac and Windows platforms.
 To get it, you can go over to the brackets.io website, which I'm showing you here in browser, to download it.
 All you need to do is click on the download link right here.
 The blue button will download Brackets along with a product called Extract, which is a preview from Adobe for working with Photoshop layers, but I'm not going to be using that, so you can click on this link right here to download Brackets just by itself.
 You'll also need to get jQuery UI.

 You can go to jqueryui.com to download the jQuery library.
 When you come to jqueryui.com, just click on the download link and this will take you to the Download Builder.
 Now, right here at the top of the page, there's a Quick Download link.
 I'm going to be using jQuery 1.11 for the purpose of this course.
 We'll see how to use the rest of the Download Builder later on on the course, when we build a custom download.
 But for now, I'm just going to use the 1.11 version.
 The 1.11 version also downloads the most recent version of jQuery itself for using jQuery UI.